Member Biography

 Early Career:

-Partner, Jubelirer, Carothers, Krier, and Halpern law firm; chair, Blair County Multiple Sclerosis Society; member, Advisory Council for the Hollidaysburg Veterans Home.
-Partner, Obermayer, Rebmann, Maxwell and Hippel, 2007
+Partner, Jubelirer, Carothers, Krier, and Halpern law firm; chairman, Blair County Multiple Sclerosis Society; member, Advisory Council for the Hollidaysburg Veterans Home; law partner, Obermayer, Rebmann, Maxwell and Hippel, 2007

 Awards: